aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-zoom/_index.md

 ```
 ### **Creating Section Zoom Frames with Custom Images**

-Using Aspose.Slides for Java, you can create a section zoom frame with a different slide preview image this way:
+Using Aspose.Slides for Node.js via Java, you can create a section zoom frame with a different slide preview image this way:

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
 2. Create a new slide.